 - Custom Subscription Box Packaging: A Comprehensive Report on 30+ Manufacturers

-Feedback from friends and family will help your refine your box before launch.
+Feedback from friends and family will help you refine your box before launch.
 Do people like the products?
 Is it something they would consider buying?
 Is the pricing right?

 You can also post images of your box and products to forums like the Subscription School Facebook group to get feedback from other entrepreneurs.

 When you have a finished box and products, make sure to get quality photography to use on your website, ads, and marketplace listings.
-Customers are more likely to trust the quality of your box and products if there’s great images.
+Customers are more likely to trust the quality of your box and products if there are great images.

-To further distinguish your brand, show the box in actual environments (kids playing with a new science box, couple cooking with a new baking box, etc) as well as close-ups of the box and products.
-If possible, hire a professional to help with your shoot- they will have the right equipment (lenses, light tents, and editing software) as well as the expertise to make your box stand out.
+To further distinguish your brand, show the box in real-life environments (for example, kids playing with a new science box or a couple cooking with a new baking box) as well as closeups of the box and products.
+If possible, hire a professional to help with your shoot – they will have the right equipment (lenses, light tents, and editing software) as well as the expertise to make your box stand out.

 Cratejoy is an all in one subscription commerce platform that includes everything you need to start your own subscription commerce business online.
 Try it free for 14 days.